boothy91/wrist-nav-site/README.md

 ## Reporting Crashes

-If the app crashes, a log is automatically saved to `Downloads/wristnav_crash.txt` on your watch.
-Please attach this file when reporting issues via GitHub or Reddit.
+Crashes are automatically detected and reported.
+If you experience an issue, you can also find a log saved to `Downloads/wristnav_crash.txt` on your watch — please attach this when reporting via GitHub Issues.

 ---